ApiLogicServer/Docs/docs/Sample-AI.md

 ---
-title: Microservice Automation
-Description: Instantly Create and Run Database Projects - Flask, APIs, SQLAlchemy, React Apps, Rules, Low-Code
+title: One Day Projects
+Description: Create a project instantly using AI and API/Logic Automation.
+Customize later with Python, Rules, and Flask, which is open-source
+Version: 1.1
 ---
 <style>
   .md-typeset h1,